Torna alla panoramica

 Phase II: Objective Response Rate (ORR) will be measured by cross-sectional imaging according to RECIST criteria

-Phase III: Progression-Free Survival (PFS) is defined as the time from randomisation until first event (progression, recurrence following response or death without progression or recurrence).
+Phase III: Progression-Free Survival (PFS) is defined as the time from randomisation until the first event (progression, recurrence following response or death without progression or recurrence).
 Second malignancy is not classified as an event for progression-free survival.
-For those patients who do not experience event during the course of the trial, progression-free survival times will be censored at the date of their last available trial assessment.
+For those patients who do not experience events during the trial, progression-free survival times will be censored at the date of their last available trial assessment.

 Punti finali secondari (Fonte di dati: WHO)